Paramount Plaza: 2010s to present

 In 2010, financial services company Allianz announced it would move its North American headquarters to 1633 Broadway, receiving the right to place its name atop the building's roof.
 Industrial and Commercial Bank of China also leased space that year, as did Carnegie Hall.
 The next year, Paramount Group partnered with Beacon Capital Group to acquire Merrill Lynch & Co., Bank of America, and Morgan Stanley's 49 percent ownership stake.
 The deal valued the building at $2 billion.
 Paramount increased its ownership stake from 51 to 75 percent, with Beacon owning the remaining 25 percent.
 Paramount then marketed a partial ownership stake in the building.
 Additionally, the owners hired Phillips Group in 2011 to renovate the lobby.
 Music conglomerate Warner Music Group leased six floors in 2013, and Kasowitz Benson Torres renewed its lease the same year.

 Paramount continued to own the structure in partnership with Beacon until 2015, when Paramount bought Beacon's 25 percent stake for $478.3 million.
 The same year, toy store FAO Schwarz was negotiating to lease some retail space in 1633 Broadway, but the deal failed.
 Paramount then announced plans to replace the northern sunken plaza with a glass retail cube.
 In late 2015, Landesbank Baden-Württemberg gave Paramount a $1 billion loan for the building, which was finalized the next February.
 Deloitte announced in early 2016 that it would vacate a 212000 ft2 section of the building.
 Several office tenants signed leases in the late 2010s, including the Clinton Foundation, newspaper company Gannett, database company MongoDB, and investment manager New Mountain Capital.

 The building was refinanced in November 2019 for $1.25 billion, a move that raised $140 million for Paramount.
 The next April, Paramount indicated it would enter a joint venture with an unnamed investor to sell a 10 percent stake in 1633 Broadway.
 The sale was completed the next month at a price of $240 million.
 This provided extra cash for the firm amid a decline in office leasing due to the COVID-19 pandemic in New York City.
 In February 2022, Taiwanese restaurant chain Din Tai Fung leased the retail space in Paramount Plaza's glass cube; however, the restaurant's opening was not announced until 2024.
 Amid fears that many of Paramount Plaza's tenants could leave or pay lower rents once their leases expired, Fitch Ratings reduced the credit rating of Paramount Plaza's mortgage in 2024.
 By the end of that year, Paramount Plaza was 95% occupied, and Paramount Group had spent $230 million on building upgrades to date since 2010.
-Paramount Global began looking to sublease 253000 ft2 at Paramount Plaza in 2025 after downsizing its workforce.
+Paramount Global, one of the tenants, began looking to sublease 253000 ft2 at Paramount Plaza in 2025 after downsizing its workforce.
+Paramount Group was acquired by Rithm Capital in December 2025, and Rithm took over ownership of the building.